ableinc/krystal/README.md

 # Krystal
-<b>Please Use Krystal In Demo Mode ONLY - Server Changes In Progress</b>
+<b>Please Use Krystal In Demo Mode ONLY - New registrations are currently offline (Existing members are OK)</b>
 - Author: Able (Jaylen Douglas)
 - Platform: MacOS (Windows and Linux Support in the future)<br>
 - Version: 0.90.4<br>
-- Required: brew install swig, sox, portaudio [Prefer doing before running depends.py]<br>
+- Required: brew install swig, sox, portaudio [Do this before running depends.py]<br>
 - Required: <i>tensorflow>=1.5, pyaudio, opencv-python, face_recognition, speechrecognition, tflearn, beautifulsoup</i> - You don't need to install these manually<br>
 - Python >= 3.4 Required<br><br>
 Krystal is intended to act as an intelligent friend you can always go to for a good conversation.